Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 \section{A theoretical analysis of scramblers}

 We conclude the paper by discussing our scramblers from a theoretical point of view.
 We cast our discussion in the same theoretical framework as that of \emph{filtered linear-feedback shift registers}.
-A filtered LFSR is given by an underlying LFSR, and by a \emph{Boolean function} that is applied to the state of the register.
+A filtered LFSR is given by an underlying LFSR and by a Boolean function that is applied to the state of the register.
 The final output is the output of the Boolean function.
-Since shift registers update one bit at a time, we can see the Boolean function as sliding on the sequence of bits generated by the LFSR, emitting a scrambled output.
-The purpose of filtering a LFSR is that of making it more difficult to guess its next bit: the analogy with linear engines and scramblers is evident, as every scrambler can be seen as set of $w$ boolean functions applied to the state of the linear engine.
-There are however a few differences: \begin{itemize} \item we use only primitive polynomials; \item we use \emph{several} Boolean functions, and we are concerned with the behavior of their combined outputs; \item we do not apply a Boolean function to a sliding window of the same LFSR: rather, we have $kw$ copies of the same LFSR whose state is different, and we apply our set of Boolean functions to their single-bit output concatenated; \item we are not free to design our favorite Boolean functions: we are restricted to the ones computable with few arithmetic and logical operations; \item we are not concerned with predictability in the cryptographic sense, but just in the elimination of linear artifacts, that is, failures in tests for binary rank, linear complexity and Hamming-weight dependencies. \end{itemize}
+If the LFSR updates one bit at a time, we can see the Boolean function as sliding on the sequence of bits generated by the LFSR, emitting a scrambled output.
+The purpose of filtering a LFSR is that of making it more difficult to guess its next bit: the analogy with linear engines and scramblers is evident, as every scrambler can be seen as a set of $w$ boolean functions applied to the state of the linear engine.
+There are however a few differences: \begin{itemize} \item we use only primitive polynomials; \item we use several Boolean functions, and we are concerned with the behavior of their combined outputs; \item we do not apply a Boolean function to a sliding window of the same LFSR: rather, we have $kw$ copies of the same LFSR whose state is different, and we apply our set of Boolean functions to their single-bit output concatenated; \item we are not free to design our favorite Boolean functions: we are restricted to the ones computable with few arithmetic and logical operations; \item we are not concerned with predictability in the cryptographic sense, but just in the elimination of linear artifacts, that is, failures in tests for binary rank, linear complexity, and Hamming-weight dependencies. \end{itemize}

-Nonetheless, we will see that many basic techniques coming from the cryptographic analysis of filtered LFSRs can be put to good use in our case.
-To make our discussion more concrete, we will bring along a very simple example: a full-period \xorshift generator with $w=3$ and $6$ bits of state~\cite{VigEEMXGS}.
-Its parameters are $a=1$, $b=2$, $c=1$ and its characteristic polynomial is $p(x)=x^6 + x^5 + x^3 + x^2 + 1$.
+We will see that many basic techniques coming from the cryptographic analysis of filtered LFSRs can be put to good use in our case.
+We will bring along a very simple example: a full-period \xorshift linear engine with $w=3$ and $6$ bits of state~\cite{VigEEMXGS}.
+Its parameters are $a=1$ (left shift), $b=2$ (right shift), $c=1$ (right shift), and its characteristic polynomial is $p(x)=x^6 + x^5 + x^3 + x^2 + 1$.